DimitraSt/Advanced-Machine-Learning/README.md

 # Advanced-Machine-Learning
-This repository includes different projects that showcase basic understanding of modern neural networks and their applications mainly in natural language processing and understanding.
+This repository includes different projects that showcase basic understanding of modern neural networks and their applications mainly in computer vision and natural language processing and understanding.

 Everything is based on the courses "Introduction to Deep Learning" and "Natural Language Processing" from the Higher School of Economics (HSE) in Russia.